 The OKI Group is focusing on fostering autonomous employees who act, not self-righteously, but based on their own values, and who also can create results by involving people in the organization according to their roles.
 In order to promote employee autonomy, the whole Group is working on developing human resources through on-the-job training (OJT) based on practical experience and direction in the workplace, and off-the-job training (OffJT) through internal and external training, as well as self-development and support systems.

-In order to gradually develop management executives and business leaders who will be responsible for the OKI Group from a young age, we are carrying out development trainings for the next-generation of executives to help selected employees' growth through their own hard work by participating in internal training programs and going to external business schools.
-As well as fostering executive candidates who can execute policies and make decisions to innovate and achieve discontinuous growth in the midst of rapid change, we are implementing tough assignments that require on-site practice.
-Moreover, not only for young employees but also for executives and senior management, seminars with in-house and outside experts as lecturers are regularly held to provide the opportunity to acquire the literacy required for management.
-By thinking and talking about OKI's future, our management philosophy and Action Principles, executives themselves continue to learn and think, leading to the guidance and training for the younger generation.
+In order to gradually develop from a young age management executives and business leaders who will be responsible for the future OKI Group, we are carrying out development training for the next generation of management executives to help selected employees grow through their own hard work by participating in internal training programs and going to external business schools, and implementing tough assignments that require on-site practice.
+Moreover, for senior management such as executives, seminars with in-house and outside experts as lecturers are regularly held to provide the opportunity to acquire the literacy required for management.

 Reports on misuse of public research funds and misconduct related to research

 activities can also be filed from the page that opens when you click the above button.